mff-uk/dataspecer/content/en/docs/projects/api.md

 purpose of providing a comprehensive overview and analysis of the project.
 To be more precise, the report begins with the motivation for the project.
 Next the report provides user stories to comprehend the essence of the end-user requirements.
-Next it proceeds by describing and showcasing how the program works.
-Lastly, the report will take a closer look in the code and will provide information regarding the system design and key decisions.
+Conversely, it proceeds by describing and showcasing how the program works.
+Lastly, the report takes a closer look in the code and provides information regarding the system design and key technical decisions.

 # Motivation